wired247/plex-dvr/README.md

 1. Copies the original ts to a subdirectory within the system tmpdir
 2. Runs `comskip` to find commercial boundaries*.
 If found, it
-    1. Deletes them using `comcut`
-    2. Generates chapter boundaries at commercial breaks
+    1. Generates chapter boundaries at commercial breaks
 3. Extracts closed captions as subtitles
 4. Remuxes to mp4 to add chapter markers
 5. Transcodes to mkv to compress and add subtitles